Roman Mars (RM): This is 99% Invisible.

 TD: So the Sorenson building avoids those traps.
-It has enormous windows and a lot of diffuse light to reduce shadows.
+It has enormous windows and a lot of diffused light to reduce shadows.
 While you have some direct light coming in, it’s still kind of filled with this diffuse quality of light.
 There’s really not a lot of shadows on the face.
-There’s not a lot of distraction on surfaces behind us.
+There’s not a lot of distraction on the surfaces behind us.

 TD: And when we walked by a classroom, Hansel pointed inside at the color scheme.

-HB: The color of the blue classroom, that’s a color we’ve been experiementing with as a big contrast to a range of skin tones.
+HB: The color of the blue classroom, that’s a color we’ve been experimenting with as a big contrast to a range of skin tones.
 You can so clearly see sign language in there, in the room, better than you can next door.

 TD: Not all of the changes worked.
 In the building’s design, they decided to round off sharp corners.
 That’s because if you can’t hear footsteps from around the corner, a lot of times you won’t know someone’s coming at all.
 And people bump into each other.
 So they rounded off these corners.